|

 PLC's - Optical Polymer Chips

-RPO supplies polymer optical
+DLC supplies polymer optical

 chips via its APIO™ process.
 Chip design, layout and footprint